malmike/BucketListAPI/README.md

 This is an API for a bucket list designed using flask framework for python

+### Set up
+You should have [git](https://git-scm.com/), [python](https://docs.python.org/), [pip](https://pypi.python.org/pypi/pip), [postgresql](https://www.postgresql.org/docs/current/static/tutorial.html), [virtualenv](https://virtualenv.pypa.io/en/stable/) installed
+##### These instractions are specific to a linux or unix based machine
+1. Open your terminal
+2. Clone the project using `git clone https://github.com/malmike/BucketlistAPI`
+3. Run `createdb bucketlist_api_dev` and `create test_db`
+4. Change to the project directory using `cd BucketlistAPI`
+5. Create a virtual environment for the project using the command `virtualenv .venv` and start it using `source .venv/bin/activate` and using the command `deactivate` to stop the virtual environment
+6. Install packages using `pip install -r requirements.txt`
+7. You can run tests using the command `nosetests tests --with-coverage --cover-erase --cover-package="myapp" --cover-package="instance" --cover-xml`
+8. To launch the application you should first apply migrations in order to create the database whose process is shown below
+9. Run the application using `python manage.py runserver`
+10. You can access the api documentation at `http://localhost:5000/api/v1`

 ### Command for creation of the database and applying migrations to it
 $ python manage.py db init
 $ python manage.py db migrate